thm-msror/LanguageExchangeProject/README.md

-# 🌍 Language Exchange Platform
+# 🌍 Language Exchange Project

 This is a full-stack web application designed for language learners to connect with native speakers worldwide.
 It provides a secure and structured way for users to exchange messages, manage contacts, earn badges, and grow their language skills through interaction.